kolenaIO/kolena/examples/semantic_segmentation/README.md

     The result masks will be stored under `s3://{args.out_bucket}/coco-stuff-10k/results/{args.model}` directory in your bucket.

-	> [!WARNING]
-	> This script has high memory usage(>20GB).
-If this is an issue, look into using https://github.com/grantjenks/python-diskcache

 3. An optional script, [`seed_activation_map.py`](semantic_segmentation/seed_activation_map.py) demonstrates how to generate activation maps from the aformentioned model inferences.
 If you wish to generate your own, use the `--out_bucket` argument to provide an AWS S3 bucket where the activation maps will be uploaded to.